Will-Helliwell/bank_tech_test/README.md

 - Methods:
   - withdraw
   - deposit
-  - print_balance (no stated requirement for this but it makes sense as a public method and will be very useful for testing)
+  - print_balance (no stated requirement for this but it makes sense as a public method and will be very useful for testing behaviour rather than state)
   - print_statement

 - Class 2 = Transaction